MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 ---

-*Applies to: Azure Threat Protection*
+*Applies to: Azure Advanced Threat Protection*

-# Azure Threat Protection suspicious activity guide
+# Azure Advanced Threat Protection suspicious activity guide

 Following proper investigation, any suspicious activity can be classified as:

 -   **True positive**: A malicious action detected by ATP.

--   **Benign true positive**: An action detected by ATP that is real but not malicious, such as a penetration test.
+-   **Benign true positive**: An action detected by Azure ATP that is real but not malicious, such as a penetration test.

 -   **False positive**: A false alarm, meaning the activity didn’t happen.

-For more information on how to work with ATP alerts, see [Working with suspicious activities](working-with-suspicious-activities.md).
+For more information on how to work with Azure ATP alerts, see [Working with suspicious activities](working-with-suspicious-activities.md).

-For questions or feedback, contact the ATP team at [ATAEval@microsoft.com](mailto:ATAEval@microsoft.com).
+For questions or feedback, contact the Azure ATP team at [ATAEval@microsoft.com](mailto:ATAEval@microsoft.com).

 ## Abnormal Sensitive Group Modification